wakatime/wakatime-blog/posts/41-product-updates-and-new-features-2020-h1.md

 <br>

-📊 **Language stats for team dashboards** - similar to individual dashboards, [team dashboards][orgs] now show language stats for your members.
+📊 **Language stats for [team dashboards][orgs]** - see the languages your team members are using.

 <br>

-🧾 **Branch support for commit stats** - see time spent coding per commit on branches other than master.
+🧾 **Branch support for commit stats** - see time spent coding per commit on branches other than the default branch.

 <br>